Supporting monastic educators across the Himalayas and beyond.

 Community Building

-Creating networks of monastic educators to share experiences, resources, and support across traditions
+Creating networks of monastic educators to share experiences and support across traditions, fostering connections that bridge cultural and geographical boundaries

 Learning Resources